Natural Sciences and Engineering Research Council of Canada

 NSERC may defer, or even hold back, an organization’s next instalment if, in the sole discretion of NSERC, it is judged that the organization’s build-up of funds has not been properly justified and that the need for funds has not been demonstrated.

-For more information about deferrals and hold-backs, contact the Awards Administration section at NSERC by telephone at 613-995-2694 or by e-mail at awdad@nserc-crsng.gc.ca.
+For more information about deferrals and hold-backs, contact the Finance and Awards Administration division at NSERC by email at grantsadministration@nserc-crsng.gc.ca.